-EC480 Button Description \bigcirc Power Button.
+EC480 Button Description Power Button.
 Press the power button to turn the leisure power on.
 Press the button again to turn the power off.
 The adjacent LED will illuminate when the power is on, and also the voltage of the selected battery will be displayed on the screen.
 This button is also present on the PSU unit, so this feature can also be operated from the PSU.
 Pump Button.
 With the power on, press the pump button to turn the water pump on.
 Press the button again to turn the pump off.
 The adjacent LED will illuminate when the pump is on, and also the level of the water tank will be displayed on the screen.
-This button is also present on the PSU unit, so this feature can also be operated from the PSU. ্বিক্ Light Button.
+This button is also present on the PSU unit, so this feature can also be operated from the PSU. িক্ষ Light Button.
 With the power on, press the light button to turn the main internal lighting on.
 Press the button again to turn the lights off.
 The adjacent LED will illuminate when the lights are on.
 The lights will be turned on and off automatically each time the power button is operated.
-This button is also present on the PSU unit, so this feature can also be operated from the PSU.
-Battery Select.
+This button is also present on the PSU unit, so this feature can also be operated from the PSU. Æ Battery Select.
 By default, the leisure battery is selected as the power source if no mains supply is present, or as the battery to be charged when the mains supply is available.
 To change the selected battery, press the vehicle battery select button.
-The selected or 'Active' battery is shown on the screen, and on EC300 panels is also indicated by the adjacent LED (LED off = Leisure battery, LED on = vehicle battery). ° Awning Light Button.
+The selected or 'Active' battery is shown on the screen, and on EC300 panels is also indicated by the adjacent LED (LED off = Leisure battery, LED on = vehicle battery).
+Awning Light Button.
 With the power on, press the awning light button to turn the awning light on or off.
-The adjacent LED will illuminate when the light is on.
-Frost Protect Button.
+The adjacent LED will illuminate when the light is on. الم Frost Protect Button.
 When the frost protection option has been installed, with the power on, press the frost protect button to turn on the water tank heating system.
 The adjacent LED will illuminate to show that the tank heating system is on.
-Note: This feature is NOT enabled at the time of manufacture.
+WARNING: Read about the waste tank isolation switch in Water Tank Heaters part of Section 9.